google/yapf/README.rst

       --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings.
-The default is pep8 unless a .style.yapf or setup.cfg file located in one of the parent directories of the source file (or current directory for stdin)
+The default is pep8 unless a .style.yapf or setup.cfg or pyproject.toml file
+                            located in the same directory as the source or one of its parent directories (for stdin, the current directory is used).
       --binary BINARY       location of binary to use for yapf

 Knobs